Get help now Make a donation

 Helping yourself with hoarding

-Not all of these suggestions might work for you – it's OK if you need to try a few things before you find what works best.
+Not everything might work for you.
+It's ok if you need to try a few things before you find what works best.

 Starting to manage your hoarding

 • Set yourself small goals.
-Try something like throwing away one thing per day.
+Try something like throwing away 1 thing per day.

-• Set a timer and try to tidy one area.
+• Set a timer and try to tidy 1 area.
 Or you could limit the time in other ways, like listening to a set number of songs.

 • Make a plan.
-For example, you might schedule one hour a week for cleaning.
+For example, you might schedule 1 hour a week for tidying.
 Try to plan where your items will go, such as in the bin or as a donation.
 As soon as possible, try to make sure they go exactly where you planned.

 • Cancel things like magazine subscriptions or put up a 'no junk mail' sign.
 This might help to stop new things coming into your home.